hansamadhuranga/NewBooking.com/README.md

 - It was a bit of a difficult task to locate some elements, and most of the time some elements don't get captured from the test and it fails.
 - Handling dynamic elements on the page.
+- Network slowness.
+- Time to time popups in the website.

 ## Framework

-- A framework has been created with proper folder structures, as with: fixtures to maintain test data helpers to maintain functions and commands page objects to storing web elements testbase to maintain Cypress commands
+- A framework has been created with proper folder structures, as with: fixtures to maintain test data helpers to maintain functions and commands page objects to storing web elements testbase to maintain Cypress commands.

 ## Custom added

-- Enabled multi browser testing
+- Enabled multi browser testing.

-- Enabled mochawesome reporter
+- Enabled mochawesome reporter.

 - Gave the retry count to two since most of the time applications fail with loads of API calls or application errors.